 In his role as a master strategist Ben combines significant commercial experience with a strong theoretical background that includes a Masters Degree in Business Administration (MBA), specialising in strategic thinking.

-Central to Ben’s approach to strategy is his Planning With Pictures system and his use of strategy models.
+Central to Ben’s approach to strategy is his Planning With Pictures method and his use of strategy models.

 Strategy models are the tools needed to perform strategic management and include strategy templates, process models, business models and complete strategy systems.